 Mimi & Devin – Toronto Micro Wedding at Peter Pan Bistro During COVID-19

-From there, it was a short walk to Peter Pan Bistro, a boutique venue within a heritage building, built in the 1890s.
-The seasonal fall theme was carried through in their pumpkin centrepieces adorned with red, yellow and orange flowers.
+From there, it was just a short walk to Peter Pan Bistro, a boutique venue located inside a heritage building dating back to the 1890s.
+The cozy and character-filled space was beautifully styled with seasonal fall details, including pumpkin centrepieces decorated with red, yellow, and orange flowers.

-The ceremony took place on the lower-level outdoor courtyard with guests seated in their family bubbles.
-The couple’s vows were emotional and humorous, perfectly reflecting their personalities and bringing tears to everyone’s eyes.
+The ceremony took place in the lower-level outdoor courtyard, where guests were seated in their family bubbles.
+Mimi and Devin exchanged vows that were both heartfelt and humorous, perfectly reflecting their personalities and leaving hardly a dry eye among their loved ones.

-Following the ceremony, the party moved to the upper-level outdoor patio.
-With these two outdoor areas, Peter Pan Bistro seemed perfectly designed for these Covid-era outdoor micro weddings.
-Heat lamps kept the guests warm as they enjoyed a four-course gourmet meal.
+Following the ceremony, guests moved to the upper-level outdoor patio for dinner.
+With two outdoor spaces and a warm, welcoming atmosphere, Peter Pan Bistro proved to be an ideal venue for a Covid-era micro wedding.
+Heat lamps kept everyone comfortable as guests enjoyed a delicious four-course gourmet meal together.

 Officiant – Rigzin Tute – Full Circle Celebration